This is xnu-12377.1.9. See this file in:

 * Conditions:

-* The object is locked and active.
+* The port is locked and active.
 Nothing else locked.

-* The object is unlocked and loses a reference.
+* The port is unlocked and loses a reference.

 */